ERT Student Opportunities

 Recent Students

 Headshot of Sarah Castleman, a woman with long brown hair, smiling, and wearing a reddish pink scarf.
-She is outdoors with a tree and hills in the background.Sarah Castleman, Graduate Student Assistant, (she/her) is a 2nd year PhD student in the Language, Literacy and Culture program.
+She is outdoors with a tree and hills in the background.Sarah Castleman, Graduate Student Assistant, (she/her) is a PhD student in the Language, Literacy and Culture program.
 Before coming to Pitt, she was a middle school English teacher for 12 years, and worked in a wide variety of school settings in Arkansas, Brooklyn, NY, and Pittsburgh.
-At OCD, Sarah is currently working with the 3Rs Classroom Strand of TPS.
+At OCD, Sarah worked with the 3Rs Classroom Strand of TPS.
 She says “I’m grateful to be part of such a great team, and to be working on a project that aligns so closely with my interest in the impact of professional development on adults’ readiness to implement social justice pedagogy.”
 Pre-COVID, Sarah could be found enjoying good coffeeshops like the Bureau or Ace Hotel.
 In COVID times, she has been enjoying more time with her husband and 1-year-old Eléanor.

 #back to the top